 The Moira Lake Fishing Company (later known as the Murray River Fishing Company) was founded by Joseph Waldo Rice in 1855, fishing mainly for Murray cod.
 The company employed six European and several local Aboriginal fishermen.
 Initially, the fish were mostly sold in nearby communities, but once the railway reached Echuca fish could easily be sent to the goldfields and the Melbourne markets.
 More

 Engineer James Harrison, of Geelong in Victoria, was among the pioneers of refrigeration.
 He created Australia’s first vapour-compression refrigeration system using ether.
-In 1851 he developed his ice-making machine, in 1854 it began operation commercially, a patent was granted in 1855 and he was commissioned to build a refrigeration system for a brewery in Ballarat.
+In 1851 he developed his ice-making machine, in 1854 it began operation commercially, a patent was granted in 1855 and he was commissioned to build a refrigeration system for the Glasgow & Co. brewery in Bendigo.
 His system was soon in use for meat packing houses and breweries.

 The first biscuit company in Australia was founded by Thomas Swallow in 1854.
 He took a partner, Thomas Ariell and they established a factory in Port Melbourne (then known as Sandridge).
 Swallow & Ariell began by manufacturing ship’s biscuits, but grew to be the fifth largest biscuit company in the world, with over 150 varieties.
 More